subho22/ACDBigDataSession15/README.md

 # ACDBigDataSession15
-Assignments for 15th session classes
+Assignments for 15th session classes related to hive queries